Ulthran/ShotgunUnifrac/docs/quickstart.rst

 - ``config.yml`` is provided to the snakemake pipeline to specify what it should look for and where.

-- ``nucleotide`` is a directory containing all gathered nucleotide-encoded genomes (saved as .fna)
+- ``nucleotide`` is a directory containing all gathered nucleotide-encoded genomes (saved as .fna).

-- ``protein`` is a directory containing all gathered protein-encoded genomes (saved as .faa)
+- ``protein`` is a directory containing all gathered protein-encoded genomes (saved as .faa).

-- ``outgroup`` is a directory containing the nucleotide and protein files for the outgroup (if there is an outgroup)
+- ``outgroup`` is a directory containing the nucleotide and protein files for the outgroup (if there is an outgroup).

-- ``filtered-sequences`` is a directory containing each SCCG from each genome (protein-encoded) in their own files
+- ``filtered-sequences`` is a directory containing each SCCG from each genome (protein-encoded) in their own files.

-- ``merged-sequences`` is a directory containing each SCCG from each genome this time in per-SCCG files
+- ``merged-sequences`` is a directory containing each SCCG from each genome this time in per-SCCG files.

 Tree building
 ------------------------